alexjoverm/blog/source/_posts/Use-Prettier-with-TSLint-and-be-happy.md

 <!-- more -->

+**_Wait, a video explaining "Use Prettier with TSLint"?_ Yes!
+Check it out on [Egghead.io](https://egghead.io/lessons/typescript-use-prettier-with-tslint-without-conflicts-c39670eb)!**

 Recently, [@vjeux](https://twitter.com/Vjeux), one of the authors of Prettier, announced TypeScript support in the following tweet:

 {% twitter https://twitter.com/Vjeux/status/870670634908475392 %}